Oddworld: Abe's Exoddus: Gameplay

 Abe's Exoddus is a two-dimensional platform game, with many of its elements taken from the previous title, Abe's Oddysee.
 The game is split into screens; when the player moves into the edge of the screen, the environment is replaced, just like in the previous title.
 Most screens include various puzzles that must be solved through the use of Abe's unique abilities: "GameSpeak", possession, controlling mine cars, activation or deactivation of mines or levers, and rocks, grenades, or bones that can be picked up and used for different purposes.
 Normal abilities include creeping, walking, running, rolling, hoisting, jumping, and crouching, all of which have specific application and make up a necessary arsenal of moves.

 The game features no user interface or heads-up display.
 Information is conveyed to the player through instructive screens that can be activated by the player character, or through scrolling messages in the background.
-Characters do not have hit points; instead, being attacked (such as being shot or mauled) generally causes instant death.
+Characters do not have hit points; instead, being attacked (such as being shot or mauled) or touching a hazard (such as a bone drill or an exploding mine) or falling either from high places or into a pit generally causes instant death.
 However, the player has unlimited lives, and upon death will re-spawn at the last checkpoint they reached.
 Abe's Exoddus includes an option to quick save which allows the player to designate their own checkpoints, a feature which was not present in Abe's Oddysee due to programming conflicts and which attracted criticism of that title.

 While the focus of the gameplay is surmounting screens, there is a secondary focus on rescuing enslaved Mudokons.
 GameSpeak is a pivotal ability in this respect; by pressing combinations of buttons, the player character will utter short phrases that can be used to control allied non-player characters—to pull extra levers, to follow the player character, or simply to wait.